RithwikBejadi/2careai/README.md

 ## Known limitations

+1. **Free-Tier API Latency & Limits** — Stringing multiple free-tier cloud APIs (Neon DB cold starts, Upstash Redis network hops, Groq rate-limits, ElevenLabs queueing) results in compounded latency, heavily inflating the time from patient speech to first TTS response.

-1. **Tamil ASR accuracy** — Deepgram Nova-2 `multi` model has lower WER on Tamil than EN/HI as of 2025.
+2. **Tamil ASR accuracy** — Deepgram Nova-2 `multi` model has lower WER on Tamil than EN/HI as of 2025.
 A per-language model selector would improve this at the cost of one extra API round-trip.

-2. **webrtcvad + background noise** — aggressiveness=2 works well in quiet environments.
-Noisy call centres may need aggressiveness=3, which increases false negatives on soft speech.
+3. **webrtcvad + background noise** — aggressiveness=2 works well in quiet environments.
+Noisy call centers may need aggressiveness=3, which increases false negatives on soft speech.

-3. **mulaw conversion is lossy** — audioop `ulaw2lin` is optimised for voice; not an issue for clinical calls.
+4. **mulaw conversion is lossy** — audioop `ulaw2lin` is optimized for voice; not an issue for clinical calls, but limits the fidelity.

-4. **No speaker diarization** — assumes one speaker per call.
+5. **No speaker diarization** — assumes one speaker per call.
 Three-way calls could confuse the agent.

-5. **ElevenLabs rate limits** — free tier: 10 000 characters/month.
-Production requires a paid plan.
+6. **ElevenLabs rate limits** — free tier: 10,000 characters/month.
+Production requires a paid plan to function consistently.

+7. **Database Cold Starts** — Neon Postgres free tier suspends databases after 5 minutes of inactivity.
+When a call comes in after a period of quiet, the database takes several seconds to wake up, severely impacting the first interaction.

-6. **Celery beat not in docker-compose** — the `worker` container runs the Celery worker.
+8. **Celery beat not in docker-compose** — the `worker` container runs the Celery worker.
 A separate `celery beat` process is needed for hourly reminders.
 Omitted from compose to prevent duplicate scheduler instances.

-7. **ngrok URL changes on restart** — free ngrok plan assigns a new URL each session.
-Update `WS_BASE_URL` + Twilio webhook URL after each ngrok restart.
+9. **ngrok URL changes on restart** — free ngrok plan assigns a new URL each session.
+Update `WS_BASE_URL` + Twilio webhook URL after each ngrok session restart.

 ---